 In this article, I shall be talking mainly about few Structural Design patterns as it is in the slides.
 Now if you are referring to the PPT, then I have picked 4 structural patterns, viz.
 Adapter, Bridge, Decorator and Facade.
 Of course, they are not the best but not the simplest either , so in this article, I shall try to recall and explain to my best capabilities the same way as I did while giving this presentation to my team months ago.

 Let me start off by saying that Design Patterns are not the answer for every problem, but rather the solution to specific problems.
 In other words, normally I have seen developers who start off by learning Design patterns happen to get crazy/obsessed over it and thus start to use it extensively in their production code.
-Hey, you’re not alone buddy even I was the same.
+Hey, you’re not alone buddy, even I was the same.

-Although patterns do help us in a great deal, but still they have their downsides too.
+Although patterns do help us a great deal, they still have their downsides too.
 Many experts argue that design patterns are a big drawback or failure in software programming as it induces many problems.
 Well, I won't be talking about it in this post nor am I an expert.
 So it is recommended not to extensively make use of Patterns wherever you see a code smell.
 If there is a simple flexible solution, then it is suggested to use that rather than patterns.
 I remember once my ex-colleague was saying that too much use of patterns is like putting yourself into haywire condition or even perhaps hanging yourself.

 Let me get into details about this category and 4 patterns I have picked to talk about.
 I shall explain as to how I always question myself in learning a topic.
 Hope you will like it.
 Basically, I shall ask myself four basic questions: What, Why, How and Where.